milessabin/macro-compat/README.md

 As of version 1.0.7 macro-compat uses [MiMa][mima] to verify binary compatibility within minor versions.
 Binary compatibility was broken in 1.0.3 and again in 1.0.6.
 In version 1.0.7 binary compatability with 1.0.3-5 has been restored and 1.0.6 is now deprecated.
-The binary compatibility breaking changes have been moved to 1.1.0 and hopefully the addition of MiMa to the build will make a recurrence of this sort of breakage much less likely in future.
+The binary compatibility breaking changes were moved to 1.1.0 and hopefully the addition of MiMa to the build will make a recurrence of this sort of breakage much less likely in future.

 ## Building macro-compat